jhorzek/lesstimate/docs/index.md

 **lessOptimizers** was mainly developed to be used in [**lessSEM**](https://jhorzek.github.io/lessSEM/), an R package for regularized Structural Equation Models.
 However, the library can also be used from C++.
+**lessOptimizers** builds heavily on the **RcppAdmadillo** (Eddelbuettel et al., 2014) and **armadillo** (Sanderson et al., 2016) libraries.
+The optimizer interface is inspired by the **ensmallen** library (Curtin et al., 2021).

 # References

+## Software

+- Curtin R R, Edel M, Prabhu R G, Basak S, Lou Z, Sanderson C (2021).
+The ensmallen library for flexible numerical optimization.
+Journal of Machine Learning Research, 22 (166).
+- Eddelbuettel D, Sanderson C (2014).
+“RcppArmadillo: Accelerating R with high-performance C++ linear algebra.”
+Computational Statistics and Data Analysis, 71, 1054–1063. doi:10.1016/j.csda.2013.02.005.
+- Sanderson C, Curtin R (2016).
+Armadillo: a template-based C++ library for linear algebra.
+Journal of Open Source Software, 1 (2), pp. 26.

 ## Penalty Functions